sasimpson/humaversion/README.md

 Just an experiment, happy to take PRs if you think there is a better way.
 I'm happy to see what else can be done!

 ### To Do

-[ ] Generate OpenAPI Docs for validation, ie Pact.io
+- [ ] Generate OpenAPI Docs for validation, ie Pact.io
+- [ ] Tests
+- [ ] GitHub Actions to run validation and tests